TOAST-DOCS/Compute-Instance/en/troubleshooting-guide.md

 The document describes how to resolve issues you may encouter while using TOAST.

 <h3> I want to use a different version, other than the default OS version of TOAST.
-Can I upload my personal image? </h3>
+Can I upload my personal images? </h3>

 You can only use the OS version provided by TOAST.
 And uploading personal images is not allowed.
 To use personal OS images, create an instance with TOAST image and apply **Create Image**.